-It is the responsibility of the applicant to meet the entrance requirements of CCOM and make sure all the requirements are met prior to enrollment.
+It is the responsibility of the applicant to meet the entrance requirements of CCOM and make sure all the requirements are met in order for the applicant to graduate.
+In exceptional circumstances, as determined by the Chief Academic Officer, applicants may be admitted through conditional enrollment with the understanding that they must satisfy all admissions requirement in order to be considered as a graduate.
 If the student does not meet the requirements of the college, the student will not be allowed to enroll or to continue at CCOM.